Mushika dynasty: Early historic Ezhimala rulers

 The ancient ruling family of Ezhimala appears to have existed in northern Kerala at least from the early historic (pre-Pallava) period.
 Ancient Tamil poems (the Sangam Literature) describe the polity of Ezhimalai (also "Ezhil-malai"), situated on the northern edge of Tamilakam (the Tamil country) on its western (Malabar) coast.

 The rulers of Ezhimalai were among the most prominent hill chieftains of ancient Kerala.
 The "Muvan" chieftain mentioned in early Tamil poems — described as an adversary of the early Chera rulers of western Tamil Nadu and central Kerala — is identified with the Muvan ruler of Ezhimalai.
 The early historic Ezhimala clan maintained matrimonial alliances with the Chera, Pandya and, Chola families.
 The family was also related to that of the rulers of Kantiramala.

 According to the Sangam poems, the port of "Naravu" was located within the territory of Ezhimalai (Akam, 97).
 The Mahabharata, the Sanskrit epic poem of ancient India, also mentions the Mushikas as one of the kingdoms of the deep south, grouping them alongside the Keralas, Pandyas, and Cholas.

 Ezhimala Nannan

+Akananuru - 396 poem mentioned about Nannan:

+"I am holding on to you, my lord!